More Weird and Wonderful Ways to Make Coffee

 Here then, are seven more crazy coffee contraptions for your consideration.

-The Kinto Slow Coffee Brewer is a minimalist pourover coffee contraption consisting of a dark walnut base supporting a polished brass stand.
-The stand holds a glass brewing cone (to allow for observation of the dripping process) which in turn holds a stainless steel filter.
-The accompanying glass server features tiny dots on the side for precise monitoring of the coffee brewing progress.
-It’s accompanied by a small glass container for measuring beans that pulls double duty as a resting place for the brewer and the stainless steel filter.
-Price: $188.
+The minimalist pourover coffee contraption known as the Kinto Slow Coffee Brewer consists of a dark walnut base supporting a polished brass stand.
+The stand holds a glass brewing cone to allow for observation of the dripping process.
+This in turn holds a stainless steel filter.
+The accompanying glass server features tiny dots on the side indicating coffee volume.